morvai577/spotify-nextjs/README.md

 [API routes](https://nextjs.org/docs/api-routes/introduction) can be accessed on [http://localhost:3000/api/hello](http://localhost:3000/api/hello).
 This endpoint can be edited in `pages/api/hello.js`.

 The `pages/api` directory is mapped to `/api/*`.
 Files in this directory are treated as [API routes](https://nextjs.org/docs/api-routes/introduction) instead of React pages.

+## Design Decisions

+### 100vw width and 100 vh height
+This means our app will take up the full screen and no scrolling will be required for our app.

+### Absolute positioning
+This app uses absolute positioning and to achieve responsiveness.
+You will need to create a mobile and a desktop component for each view.
+This technique of creating responsive apps is used when you don't want to write too much CSS.
+The mobile or desktop component will be toggled based on a media query hook.